IgnisDa/ryot/docs/content/integrations.md

 3. [Install](https://kodi.wiki/view/Add-on_manager#How_to_install_from_a_ZIP_file)
    the zipped addon to your Kodi instance.
 Once installed, it will be visible under the "Services" sub category named "Ryot".
-4. Click on "Configure" to change the addon settings and fill the correct details.
+4. Click on "Configure" to fill in the correct details.